sunflowerdojo/sunflowerdojo.github.io/_drafts/programming-languages-list268-revision-v1-Programming-languages-list.md

 ## Visual programming languages

-I think that having to type lines of code is something that should be automated, and instead of futzing through conditionals, loops, and other repeatable activities like type checking, error handling, I think it&#8217;s a better use of time to program with symbols and use visuals to express the flows of the application.
+I think that having to type lines of code is something that should be automated, and instead of futzing through conditionals, loops, and other repeatable activities like type checking, error handling, I think it's a better use of time to program with symbols and use visuals to express the flows of the application.

 **Tersus**
 <https://en.wikipedia.org/wiki/Tersus>

 License: GLPv2
 Source code: Not public
 Last update: Unknown

 This looks promising.
 Its premise is drawing flow diagrams instead of writing code.
 But the source code is not publicly available.